qiime2/docs/source/16s-overview.manual_edits.rst

 1. `de novo
    clustering <https://docs.qiime2.org/2018.6/plugins/available/vsearch/cluster-features-de-novo/>`__,
    in which sequences are grouped together based solely on the reads in the dataset itself.
-Can take a long time.
+This can take a long time.
 2. `closed reference
    clustering <https://docs.qiime2.org/2018.6/plugins/available/vsearch/cluster-features-closed-reference/>`__,
    in which sequences are grouped together based on their matches to an external reference database.
-Takes much less time.
+This method tends to take less time.
 3. `open reference
    clustering <https://docs.qiime2.org/2018.6/plugins/available/vsearch/cluster-features-open-reference/>`__,
    which first performs closed reference clustering and then de novo